 Once you have your GPS unit in hand or the app loaded on your phone it’s time to go out and find your first cache.
 If you have a unit with caches preloaded, just do a search for the nearest caches, and you should see a list on your device.
 Just click on the one you want to search for and begin navigating to the cache site.

 Now that you know what geocaching is why not get out there and find some caches of your own.
 You can visit geocaching.com for even more info.
-If you have a favorite cache or simply have questions or comments please leave them below.
 You can follow us on Facebook to see other items that don’t make it to the blog, such as photos or short adventures.
 You can also visit and subscribe to our YouTube channel to see our videos.
 We appreciate your support as we continue to get Lost In The Ozarks.